allyssaangell/README-generator/README.md

  ## Installation Instructions
- You will need to install the proper node modules prior to starting.
+ You will need to install the proper node module packages prior to starting.

  ## Usage Information
  Usage information goes here.